“The Sometimes Gambler”

 SLIM SHERMAN: Higher?
 Up!
 Up!

 DAISY COOPER: (Comes out of the house and runs over to them.)
 Slim!
 Jess!
 You stop!
 Stop this!
 Stop it I say!
 That’s enough.
-That is a fine way to air my blankets.
+Fine way to air my blankets.
 (JESS HARPER and SLIM SHERMAN drop the blanket and MIKE WILLIAMS down to the ground.)

 JESS HARPER: We were just getting the dust outta Mike, Daisy.